 Romil Hemnani is a producer and DJ for “the best boy band

 since One Direction of All Time”, BROCKHAMPTON.
-He’s the most charismatic member of the bunch and his production offers a distinctly new direction for hip hop inspired by Tyler, the Creator, Pharrell Williams, Frank Ocean, Kanye West, and Kid Cudi.
+He’s the most charismatic member of the bunch and his production offers a distinctly new direction for hip hop inspired by Tyler, the Creator, Pharrell Williams, Frank Ocean, Kid Cudi, and Kanye West’s legendary production.

 Brockhampton is filled with passionate personalities, but Romil stands out from the rest (and not just because of those voluminous eyebrows).

 when i was in 6th grade, all the 8th graders would make fun of my eyebrows but look at me now bitch. good luck filling in your eyebrows like mine these are all natural